 Did you know 50% of Hondurans live in areas vulnerable to extreme weather, drought, and natural disaster?

 Despite the global issues Honduras faces, like poverty, climate change, and educational inequity, Hondurans, especially girls, are poised to be the change agents of their small nation.
 Our goal is to be part of that movement.
-To be a truly feminist organization that combats sexism and machismo culture and supports projects that promote equal access to social programs as a means to foster gender equity.
+To be an organization that supports projects that promote equal access to education for all children, alongside social programs that provide them enrichment and mentoring.

 We want to be true AMIGA to this country and her people.